Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 • salt to taste;

-1. Wipe the curd through a sieve.
+1. Rub the cottage cheese through a sieve.

 3. Mix the egg mass with grated cottage cheese.